mitchmoser/sputnik/README.md

 ## Usage
 - Highlight the artifact you wish to search
-- Select the OSINT tool you want to use
+- Right click to select an OSINT tool to use
   - In most cases, you will be redirected straight to results
   - For tools that require user interaction such as captchas:
     - The artifact you highlighted will be saved to your clipboard